 A Letter to my Adversaries in the Adoption Community

-Traumatic events in life happen.
-Part of being alive means we are going to come in contact with good and evil.
+Sadly, traumatic events in life happen.
+Just being alive means we are going to come in contact with good and evil.
 Events like birth, death, marriage, divorce, and even adoption occur.
-And when things go differently than planned some of these events can compromise relationships.
+I personally experienced trauma in most of those categories.
+When things go differently than planned there can be traumatic and compromise relationships.
 But the event itself does not define the future or give someone the right to predict how someone else is going to experience that same event in their life.

 Lately, as I represent women who are at peace with their adoption choice and I allow their voices to be heard, I notice that they are met with cruelty and disdain from those in the adoption community who are anti-adoption advocates, who feel that under no circumstances is adoption a natural option for an unplanned pregnancy.
 Assumptions fly that they are in denial, or not enough time has passed, or “just wait till the adoptive parents break their promises,” etc.

 From my own experience as a birth mom and from what I’ve observed from loving others through the experience, adoption is a life-changing event.
 This event affects everyone differently.
 While some key emotions are going to be present, each person is going to deal with their reality, differently than the next person.
 Each person will be personally filtering it through the other things going on around them.
 The birth family, the adoptee AND the adopting couple are all going to process this exact same experience from their own life filter.